Logiqx/gps-guides/guidance/coros/setup/README.md

 The GPS / GNSS mode has far more impact than you might think.
 The default mode of standard GPS gives longer battery life, which is great for ultra-running or endurance-cycling, but far more likely to report fictitious speeds.

-The worst errors that I have seen from the Airoha-based COROS watches have occurred when using the standard GPS mode.
-It's really important that you use All Systems or Dual Frequency on the latest watches.
+The worst errors that I have seen from the Airoha-based watches have occurred when using the standard GPS mode.
+It's therefore important that you use the most appropriate multi-GNSS setting on your watch.

 If you have one of the older Sony-based watches then you should choose one of the modes which uses multiple systems, and not just standard GPS.
 Personally, I use GPS + BeiDou + Galileo + QZSS.